dotnet/AspNetCore.Docs/aspnetcore/fundamentals/app-state.md

 The cookie-based TempData provider is used by default to store TempData in cookies.

-The cookie data is encrypted using [IDataProtector](/dotnet/api/microsoft.aspnetcore.dataprotection.idataprotector), encoded with [Base64UrlTextEncoder](/dotnet/api/microsoft.aspnetcore.webutilities.base64urltextencoder), then chunked.
+The cookie data is encrypted using <xref:Microsoft.AspNetCore.DataProtection.IDataProtector>, encoded with <xref:Microsoft.AspNetCore.WebUtilities.Base64UrlTextEncoder>, then chunked.
 Because the cookie is chunked, the single cookie size limit found in ASP.NET Core 1.x doesn't apply.
 The cookie data isn't compressed because compressing encrypted data can lead to security problems such as the [CRIME](https://wikipedia.org/wiki/CRIME_(security_exploit)) and [BREACH](https://wikipedia.org/wiki/BREACH_(security_exploit)) attacks.
-For more information on the cookie-based TempData provider, see [CookieTempDataProvider](/dotnet/api/microsoft.aspnetcore.mvc.viewfeatures.cookietempdataprovider).
+For more information on the cookie-based TempData provider, see <xref:Microsoft.AspNetCore.Mvc.ViewFeatures.CookieTempDataProvider>.

 ### Choose a TempData provider